-Program Goal: Connect domestic and international students from diverse cultural backgrounds as equal participants in exploring the multicultural society around us to develop the skills of an interculturally effective person.
+Program Goal: Connect domestic and international students from diverse cultural backgrounds as equal participants in exploring our multicultural society to develop the skills of an interculturally effective person.

-- Participation at two mandatory group meetings per semester (2 hours each)
+- Participation at the two mandatory group meetings per semester (first and last)

-- Engage in two cultural activities with co-pilot per semester (2 hours each)
+- Engage in two additional cultural activities with co-pilot per semester (expected 1 hour each)

 - Meet co-pilot one-on-one four times per semester (minimum 1 hour each)

-- Record of all activities (12 total) completed throughout program
+- A detailed record of all activities completed throughout program

 What qualifies as a cultural activity?